cvmfs/doc-cvmfs/cpt-repo.rst

 **File Path**                            **Description**
 ======================================== =======================================
   ``/cvmfs``                             **Repository mount points**
-                                         Contains read-only AUFS mountpoints
+                                         Contains read-only union file system
-                                         that become writable during repository
+                                         mountpoints that become writable during
-                                         updates.
-Do not symlink or manually
+                                         repository updates.
+Do not symlink or
-                                         mount anything here.
+                                         manually mount anything here.

   ``/srv/cvmfs``                         **Central repository storage location**
                                          Can be mounted or symlinked to another